ABOUT THE TRUST

-As part of our strategy, we’ve enhanced our efforts in the area of facilitation and advice, while focusing on the following five priority targets, where we think the Trust has a more active role to play:
+As part of our strategy, we’ve enhanced our efforts in the area of facilitation and advice while focusing on the following five priority targets, where we think the Trust can support those organisations to make an impact:

 Our ability to provide ongoing financial support to community organisations is dependent on the continued growth of our investment fund.
 This fund has grown from $32 million in 1994 to over $170 million by April 2021, while just over $127 million has been invested back into the community through grants during this time.